 Literature Wales is committed to making the application process as easy as possible.
 Dyslexia friendly documents are available, and we will endeavour to meet all our applicants’ access requirements to the best of our ability.

-Literature Wales will be hosting three online creative writing workshops in the run-up to the application deadline, to offer creative support to applicants and a taste of what it would be like to take part in the programme.
-The sessions, which will be free to attend will be the following:
+Literature Wales will be hosting three online creative writing workshops in the run-up to the application deadline, offering creative support to applicants and a taste of what it would be like to take part in the programme.
+The free online sessions will be as follows:

-Writing Poetry for Children with Alex Wharton, Thursday September 8th 7.30-9.00 pm
+Writing Poetry for Children with Alex Wharton, Thursday 8 September 2022.
+7.30-9.00 pm